kiehealth/RISCC/README.md

 #

-## **Risk assessment in the mobile app** {#risk-assessment-in-the-mobile-app}
+## Risk assessment in the mobile app

 This section provides the workflow for answering a questionnaire and getting the risk assessment in the app.

-1\.
-Open the app RISCC.
+1. Open the app RISCC.

 ![](img/26.jpg)

-2\.
-Answer the questionnaire.
+2. Answer the questionnaire.

 ![](img/27.jpg)
-3\.
-Get the risk assessment according to the answered questions.
+3. Get the risk assessment according to the answered questions.

 ![](img/28.jpg)

-4\.
-Go to the link added to the risk range.
+4. Go to the link added to the risk range.

 ![](img/29.jpg)